-But at this year’s Web Summit, Europe’s biggest tech event, there were more women than men - tipping the balance with 50.5 per cent of attendees - at the November gathering for the first time in its 10-year history.
+But at Web Summit 2021, Europe’s biggest tech event, there were more women than men - tipping the balance with 50.5 per cent of attendees - at the November gathering for the first time in its 10-year history.

 Clearly, women’s interest in the tech sector is high but the industry appears to be falling behind others in its efforts to recruit, promote and keep women.

 Euronews Next spoke to some of the sector’s female CEOs and company founders who are breaking the barriers and asked them what is going wrong and what advice they would give to budding entrepreneurs.

 'To be a woman is still a handicap' - Nanaba

 Co-founded by Anne Laure Monier in the southern French city of Nice in 2020, start-up Nanaba is an online app that’s a win-win for children and parents.

 It works by making your child play educational games before they can access other applications like YouTube, Instagram or TikTok.

 "I created this company because I had a real difficulty with my son, a 12-year-old teenager who spent an incredible amount of time on platforms like YouTube, watching videos to the detriment of learning," Monier told Euronews Next.

 "And I thought to myself I can't, as a mum, let him constantly unsubscribe (to those channels) on phones and tablets when they could also be wonderful learning tools".

 Monier has worked as a business leader for more than 15 years but this is her first time working in the tech sector.
 As a female CEO, she finds the difficulties are in securing funding from investors.